arberx/great-films/README.md

 A television network cynically exploits a deranged former anchor's ravings and revelations about the news media for its own profit.

+#### 2001: A Space Odyssey

+An imposing black structure provides a connection between the past and the future in this enigmatic adaptation of a short story by revered sci-fi author Arthur C. Clarke.
+When Dr. Dave Bowman (Keir Dullea) and other astronauts are sent on a mysterious mission, their ship's computer system, HAL, begins to display increasingly strange behavior, leading up to a tense showdown between man and machine that results in a mind-bending trek through space and time.

 #### 8 1/2 - 1963

 A harried movie director retreats into his memories and fantasies.